moritzsalla/adv-visualization/styleTransfer/README.md

 # Using TensorFlow to Create Outputs

+**Apart from setting up logistics in Colab, I did not adapt the model itself.**

 ## Installation

 All python notebooks are located within their respective folders.
 I use Google Colab to run them because its faster and it takes care of installing all the dependencies for me.
 For the sake of this lab, I have created a pip file that lets you install the dependencies by running `pipenv install`.
 Here's a [link](https://stackoverflow.com/questions/47295871/is-there-a-way-to-use-pipenv-with-jupyter-notebook) to how to make pipenv compatible with jupyter notebook.
 The script can be executed by running `pipenv run jupyter notebook ./route-to-file.ipynb`.